oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 }
 ```

-This will add the `prisma seed` command you will need later.
+This will add the `prisma seed` command you need later.

 Now you can initialize Tailwind CSS.